 The more attached you are, the greater the anger.
 With attachment, it is difficult to overcome anger.
 The extent of hurt you experience is directly proportional to the degree of attachment you have.

-For example, if you are really attached to your possessions, anytime, anything goes wrong with them, you are likely to experience grief.
-The greater such attachment, the more the grief, the greater the grief, the more the pain, anger follows in tow.
+For example, if you are really attached to your possessions, any time anything goes wrong with them, you are likely to experience grief.
+The greater such attachment, the more the grief, the greater the grief, the more the pain, and anger follows in tow.
 And what happens when you are really, falsely, attached to yourself?
 It creates a big ego.
-It is the biggest hurdle to overcome anger.
-Such ego is comparable to an inflated balloon, the slightest of the pinpricks causes it to burst.
+It is the biggest hurdle to overcoming anger.
+Such ego is comparable to an inflated balloon, the slightest of pinpricks causes it to burst.